sonykey2003/tf-aws-lab/README.md

 * The secrets defined as variables will have exposures in `user-data` (in the instance setting) by design, so pls limit the scope of this project for **testing ONLY**, and remember to run `terraform destroy` once you are done.

 ### Getting Started

-* Installed [Terraform](https://developer.hashicorp.com/terraform/downloads) and clone this repo.

-* Input your AWS access/secret keys in `secret_vars.tf` - see the sample in `exampleSecret_vars.tf`, and exempt the file to be uploaded to any repo by adding this file name in `.gitignore` (optional).
 * Fill in the desired passwords, user names and the domain name in `ad_vars.tf`.
 * Choose and fill in the CIDR block of your designated subnet in `networking.tf`, "allow-internal-all" section -> `ingress` block.
 * (Optional) Exempt `ad_vars.tf`in `.gitignore` to limit the exposure of secrets.
-* (Optional) Fill in the info in `stateconfig.tf` if you want to escrow your [Terraform State](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) to S3.
+* (https://developer.hashicorp.com/terraform/language/settings/backends/configuration) to S3.
 Or remove this file.
 * (Optional) Modify, add or remove the OUs to anything you like, in `prep-ad.ps1`, line 63:
 ```pwsh
 $newOUs = "CS_Dept","SE_Dept","FIN_Dept"